expo/expo/docs/pages/versions/unversioned/sdk/map-view.md

 **Note:** This can also be accessed through your app's [Constants](../../sdk/constants#constantsmanifest) (via `Constants.manifest.ios.config.googleMapsApiKey`) if you'd prefer not to have the API key in your code.

-### Deploying Google Maps to ExpoKit for iOS
+### Deploying Google Maps to bare for iOS

-If you want to add MapView with Google Maps to an [ExpoKit](../../expokit/overview/) (ejected) project on iOS, you may need to manually provide a key by calling:
+If you want to add MapView with Google Maps to a bare (ejected) project on iOS, you may need to manually provide a key by calling:

 ```
 [GMSServices provideApiKey:@"your api key"]
 ```

-Alternatively, you can provide the `GMSApiKey` key in your app's `Info.plist` and ExpoKit will pick it up automatically.
-If you ejected after already configuring Google Maps, the eject step may have already provided this for you.
+Alternatively, you can provide the `GMSApiKey` key in your app's `Info.plist`.
+If you ejected after already configuring Google Maps, the `eject` command may have already provided this for you.

 ### Web Setup